 Graduate Record Examination (GRE) scores are required for applicants whose cumulative undergraduate GPA is below 3.0 on a 4.0 scale or the equivalent on another scale.
 To submit official scores, use Ohio State reporting code 1592 (there is no department code).

-If an applicant does not meet the 3.0 minimum GPA requirement, the average of Quantitative and Verbal GRE scores should be over 50th percentile and Analytical Writing should be over 50th percentile as well.
+If an applicant does not meet the 3.0 minimum GPA requirement, the average of Quantitative and Verbal GRE scores should be over the 50th percentile and Analytical Writing should be over the 50th percentile as well.

 Valid test scores must be from within the last five years.

-See ETS for more Information about the GRE.
+See ETS for more information about the GRE.

 CV or Resume